The American Prosecutor Made The Death Penalty A Rigged And Barbaric Game

 In a third, the district attorney ignored a judicial order to bring in evidence that the comparative ballistic lead analysis on a bullet would prove what he intended to prove prior to bringing in the witness to the said analysis.
 But there was no such hearing on the bullet evidence; the district attorney charged ahead and presented the witness with a quickness.
 It was wise as she would be charged for perjuring herself in this same type of analysis four years later.

 None of the New York prosecutors took false evidence and inserted it into the trial file contravening a judge’s order the way Villalobos did; they likely didn’t have such a decoy to carry out their dishonesty.
 Instead, they turned the mitigating factors into aggravating ones, inverting the evidence capable of keeping these defendants among the living, all the while courting public support.
-They turned any advantage into a liability, even if through a lie.
+They turned a defendant's any advantage into a liability, even if through a lie.

 The only solution to legal skullduggery in death-eligible cases is to abolish capital punishment.
 The death penalty can go out with a bang, be legislatively discarded like it was in Connecticut 10 years ago this month.
 Or it can leak out of the state’s prisons like New York, where one by one, the condemned vacate their cell-tombs, and walk into the assurance that, if someone takes their lives unnaturally, no judge pre-approved the hit.